shayongithub/Face-Comparision-with-Emojis-App/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-This is the video slideshow screen recorded
+This is the screen when you select to record video (you can enter Y for Yes or N for No).
 <p align="center">
   <img src="https://github.com/hauchieu/PythonProject/blob/master/usagee/record.png" width="400" height="200">
 </p>